Centre Point: Construction and history

 In 1974 an umbrella group of Direct Action housing campaigners, including Jim Radford, Ron Bailey and Jack Dromey, organised a weekend occupation of Centre Point from 18 January to 20 January to draw attention to its being deliberately left empty during a housing crisis in London.
 (Two of the occupiers had obtained jobs with the Burns Security Company, which was guarding the building.)

 From July 1980 to March 2014, Centre Point was the headquarters of the Confederation of British Industry (CBI) which became, at 33 years and seven months, the building's longest-standing tenant.

 In October 2005, Centre Point was bought from the previous owners, Blackmoor LP, by commercial property firm Targetfollow for £85 million.
 The building was extensively refurbished.
 As of 2009 occupants included US talent agency William Morris; the state-owned national oil company of Saudi Arabia, Aramco; Chinese oil company PetroChina; and electronic gaming company EA Games.

 It has since been purchased by Almacantar.
 Almacantar approached Conran and Partners for the refurbishment of the tower including change of use from office to residential, whilst MICA, formerly Rick Mather Architects, led the refurbishment of the lower rise buildings and the new affordable housing block.
 In 2015 work began on conversion of the building to residential flats.
 The restoration and conversion of the tower to a residential building was finished in March 2018.
 Much as had been the case at its original opening, the refurbished tower remains largely empty, with few windows lit in the evenings, the rest in darkness, despite at least half its units being sold.
-This has led to it being called one of London's "ghost towers".
+This has led to its being called one of London's "ghost towers".